 Recommended images format is PNG.

 According to Video Player documentation, .webm VP8 files are supported on every platform, which Unity supports (IOS, Android, Windows, Mac OS, WebGL etc.)

-When you have huge amount of animations related to few objects.
+When you have huge amount of animations related to few objects it’s the best case to have relief with Video Packer.
 For example a main character controller which have a lot of moves, but can be visualized only with one VideoPlayer.
 Such example is included to the project.
 In big game you can save hundreds of megabytes in such way.

 2. How to use Video Packer?

 Click VideoPacker/Help in Unity TopBar menu to read full GettingStarted guidance.

 Basically, you are providing path to first frame in the folder of images.
 Name of every frame should include index number (../0_image.png).
 Then VideoPacker will iterate over all frame images and create lightweight video file at specified path.

 3. What is the size of Video Packer?

 Video Packer is an Editor tool.
 It means it weighs nothing in the build.
 Just make sure nothing is referenced by mistake.

 4. Which Editor platform is better Mac OS or Windows?